Sahiramarte17/Employee-Tracker/README.md

 2.Create a database and run the schema.sql and seeds.sql files to set up the database schema and initial data.

 3.Run the application : node index.js

+4.Follow the on-screen prompts to manage departments, roles, and employees.

+# Demo
+A walkthrough video demonstrating the application’s functionality can be found here.